Basem3sam/Basem3sam/README.md

 ## Basem Esam

-Computer Science student at **SCU - FCI**, with a strong focus on algorithms, data structures, and clean software design.
+**Backend-Focused Developer | Competitive Programmer | Tech Educator**

-Competitive programmer (ICPC), OOP instructor at GDG, and active contributor to tech communities like Mech Hackers.
+Competitive programmer (ICPC), OOP instructor at GDG, and active community contributor (Mech Hackers & GDG).
-Driven by curiosity, collaboration, and building efficient, scalable solutions.
+Fueled by curiosity, a love for clean code, and a passion for scalable back-end solutions.

 ---